← Back to Summit Homepage

 09:00

-Invited Kilometer-Scale AI-Powered and Performance-Portable Earth System Model (AP3ESM) to Achieve Year-Scale Simulation Speed on Heterogeneous Supercomputers Hailong Liu, Laoshan Lab
+Invited Kilometer-Scale AI-Powered and Performance-Portable Earth System Model (AP3ESM) to Achieve Year-Scale Simulation Speed on Heterogeneous Supercomputers Hailong Liu, Laoshan Lab; PRESENTED BY Fengfei Song, Ocean University of China

 Field-Space Autoencoders for Scalable Climate Data Compression and Generative Emulation Johannes Meuer, DKRZ